sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ]
 ~~~~

-The number used as a value for hash-alg-id is an integer-based hash algorithm identifier who's value MUST refer to an ID in the IANA "Named Information Hash Algorithm Registry" {{NIHAR}} with a Status of "current"; other hash algorithms MUST NOT be used.
+The number used as a value for hash-alg-id is an integer-based hash algorithm identifier who's value MUST refer to an ID in the IANA "Named Information Hash Algorithm Registry" {{-NIHAR}} with a Status of "current"; other hash algorithms MUST NOT be used.
 If the hash-alg-id is not known, then the integer value "0" MUST be used.
 This ensures parity between the SWID tag specification {{SWID}}, which does not allow an algorithm to be identified for this field.

 The hash-value byte string value MUST represent the raw hash value of the hashed resource generated using the hash algorithm indicated by the hash-alg-id.